 6. Does the system actively improve access?

 People living with diabetes may experience limited access to specialty care, an issue that was exacerbated by COVID19 as access to examinations with eye care specialists were severely limited.
 The right AI diagnostic system should mitigate exam access issues by supporting primary care to implement systems at the point-of-care while increasing actionable eye care referrals.
-Johns Creek Primary Care recently doubled their referable cases of diabetic retinopathy after adopting Digital Diagnostics’ IDx-DR, and increased compliance rates with diabetic retinal exams from 16% to 51% based on year over year data comparison.
+Johns Creek Primary Care recently doubled their referable cases of diabetic retinopathy after adopting Digital Diagnostics’ LumineticsCore™ (formerly known as IDx-DR), and increased compliance rates with diabetic retinal exams from 16% to 51% based on year over year data comparison.

 7. If patients were removed from the statistical analysis, what was the reason?